davhunt/instruments/esi/readme.md

 ### References
 > Chong, L. J., & Meyer, A. (2019).
 Understanding the Link between Anxiety and a Neural Marker of Anxiety (The Error-Related Negativity) in 5 to 7 Year-Old Children.
 Developmental neuropsychology, 44(1), 71–87. [[link]](https://pubmed.ncbi.nlm.nih.gov/30407088/)

+With the approval of one of the above-cited authors, the NDCLab updated the English parent report to use "they/their" in place of "he/she."